PostgREST

 The Control Plane provisions a PostgREST container on each host you

 specify.
-The container connects to the database using
+The container connects to the database as the user specified

-port.
-Anonymous requests run as the configured db_anon_role.
+at your configured port.
+Anonymous requests run as the configured

-JWT-authenticated requests switch to any role granted to the
+db_anon_role.
+JWT-authenticated requests switch to any role granted

 See Managing Services for instructions on adding, updating, and removing services.
 The sections below cover PostgREST-specific configuration.